Indirana semipalmata: Ecology and biology

 The ecology and biology of Indirana semipalmata has not been extensively studied.
 It is a terrestrial species generally found on vegetation beside the banks of streams and rivers (riparian habitats).
 It can also be found in swamps and in the leaf litter in the floors of evergreen, semi-evergreen, and tropical rainforests.

 I. semipalmata breeds and lays clutches of eggs on wet rocks and the bark of fallen trees during the monsoon season.
 In a study in 2010 in the Agumbe Rainforest Research Station (ARRS), Karnataka, India, the eggs had an average diameter of 2.7 mm.
 Each clutch had an average of 343 eggs.
 Adult males were also observed near the egg clutches, presumably guarding them.
 Like most of the other members of the subfamily Ranixalinae, the tadpoles are non-aquatic.
 Upon hatching, the tadpoles remain on the moist surfaces, undergoing metamorphosis without ever entering any standing bodies of water.
 In the 2010 study, all of the egg clutches and the tadpoles were found at least 3 m from the nearest pool of water.
 The eggs and tadpoles are instead kept moist by dripping water from leaves and rainfall.

 The tadpoles have finless tails and strongly hooked beaks which enable them to skip along hard surfaces rather than swim.
 Partially metamorphosed tadpoles can leap with their hind limbs.
 Observations on the feeding behavior on the tadpoles also reveal that they feed on bark substrate, the first known instance of any tadpole doing so.
 It is presumed that they feed on the plankton growing on the bark.

 The skin of the species has been found to produce a virucidal host-defense peptide against influenza A, which has been given the name urumin.
 This compound may have therapeutic potential against influenza A infection in humans.

 Conservation

 Indirana semipalmata is classified as Least Concern by the International Union for Conservation of Nature and Natural Resources (IUCN).
 Conversion of their habitats to agricultural use and logging, mining, and tourism activities are considered to be their main threats, but they remain relatively common in their native habitats.
 I. semipalmata is a protected species under the laws of India.

+Scientists have observed the fungus Batrachochytrium dendrobatidis on this frog, but they do not know the extent of its morbidity or mortality.
+Batrachochytrium dendrobatidis causes the fungal disease chytridiomycosis.